Christmas decorations are starting to hit the shelves once again.

 The LED lights will definitely save you money on your power bill, but are they worth the increased cost of the lights?

 Luckily I have some answers for you.
-Last year, my power company recently sent me an insert with my November power bill.
+A few years ago, my power company recently sent me an insert with my November power bill.

 The results were a bit surprising.

 If you care to know how the energy calculations are done, this part is for you, if not, skip this short section.

 In order to get your electrical cost for Christmas lights, multiply the number of watts per bulb by how many bulbs you’re using to get the total power per hour.

 Next, multiply the total power per hour by the number of hours you have your lights on each night to give you the total power used per night.

 After that, multiply the total power used per night by how many days you plan to have your Christmas lights up for.

 The result is the total power in watts it will take to power your lights.
 Since your electric bill is likely in kWs, divide the result by 1,000 to get how many kW it takes to power your lights.